Mamiglia/notes/content/Unlearning/LiRA.md

 I don't really get why this should be more effective than SVC or LogisticRegression since this looks like Naive Bayes.

-As features they use a "logit scaling" of the loss
+As features they use a "logit scaling" of the loss, which is equal to taking the log odds of the probability.